aliyun/oss-browser/README.md

     | MAC                | [MAC](https://github.com/aliyun/oss-browser/blob/master/all-releases.md)        |
     | Linux x64          | [Linux x64](https://github.com/aliyun/oss-browser/blob/master/all-releases.md)  |

+2. Launch ossbrowser.
-2. Start and log on to ossbrowser.
+3. Log in to ossbrowser.
 3. Manage buckets.
+You can do the following:
+- create a bucket
+- delete a bucket
-You can create a bucket, delete a bucket, modify the ACL for a bucket, and manage the fragments in a bucket.
+- modify the ACL for a bucket
+- manage the fragments in a bucket.

+4. Manage items.
+You can do the following:
+- upload \(resumable\)
+- download \(resumable\)
+- delete
+- copy
+- move
+- rename
+- search for
+- preview an object
-4. Manage objects.
-You can upload \(resumable\), download \(resumable\), delete, copy, move, rename, search for, and preview an object, and modify the ACL or set an HTTP header for an object.
+- modify the ACL or set an HTTP header of an object.

-## Debug
+## Debugging

-If you encounter any problems during using ossbrowser, you can open the debug mode and observe the console panel.
-How to open the debug mode,you can click the left icon ten times ,after 1.8.0 version you also open debug mode in settings pages
+If you encounter any problems during using ossbrowser, you can switch to the debugging mode and observe the console panel.
+To switch to the debugging mode, click the left icon ten times.
+Note that in post-1.8.0 versions you can also open debug mode in settings page.

 ![left-icon](preview/left-icon.png)